Does Homeowners Insurance Cover Pet Damage?

 Find Cheap Homeowners Insurance Quotes in Your Area

-Homeowners and renters insurance don't typically cover pet damage caused by your own pets.
-However, the liability protection provided by those policies may cover you if your pet destroys someone else's property.
+Homeowners and renters insurance policies rarely cover pet damage caused by your own pets.
+However, liability protection provided by those policies may cover you if your pet destroys someone else's property.
 You can also seek compensation from another person's insurance if their pet damages your things.

 When does insurance cover pet damage?

-You won't be able to make an insurance claim on damage your own pet caused, but you could use your policy to protect your stuff from another person's pet.
+You cannot file a successful insurance claim on damage your own pet caused, but your policy may cover damage caused by another person's pet.

-Whether your dog tears through a section of your drywall or your cat rips up an expensive sofa in your house, your insurer won't pay for the repairs.
-That's because a pet that lives with you, the policyholder, is considered under your control for insurance purposes.
+If your dog tears through a section of your drywall or your cat rips up your designer sofa, your homeowners or renters insurance won't pay for the repairs.
+That's because pets that live with you are considered under your control for insurance purposes.

 What if my pet damages another person's property?